gits2501/twiz/README.md

 })
 ```
-The redirection_url is now different then the page url then one from which we are making the request.
-Also we have new_window where we specify the window/popUp features where redirection url will land .
+The `redirection_url` is now different then the page url then one from which we are making the request.
+Also we have `new_window` where we specify the window/popUp features where `redirection_url` will land .
 Making this more of a website use case.
-The new_window object contains two properties, name and features, they act the same as windowName and windowFeatures in [window.open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open).
-Note o.window reference to newly opened window / popUp instead of o.redirection.
+The `new_window` object contains two properties, `name` and `features`, they act the same as `windowName` and `windowFeatures` in [window.open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open).
+Note `o.window` reference to newly opened window / popUp instead of `o.redirection`.

 *browser(different page):*
 ```js